+Ongoing Supplies

-Ongoing Supplies Ongoing supplies for use in the home, such as ostomy supplies, catheters, and sterile gloves, are reimbursable by DME.
+Ongoing supplies for use in any setting in which normal life activities take place, such as ostomy supplies, catheters and sterile gloves, are reimbursable as DME.
 The specific code for each supply must be listed on the MCMN.
 Recertification is required prior to the expiration of the current MCMN.

+Orthotic Appliances

-Orthotic Appliances Orthotic appliances are those items employed for the correction or prevention of skeletal deformities.
-These include braces, splints, etc. Braces include rigid and semi-rigid devices that are used for the purpose of supporting weak or deformed extremities.
+Orthotic appliances are items employed for the correction or prevention of skeletal deformities (braces, splints, etc.).
+Braces include rigid and semi-rigid devices used for the purpose of supporting weak or deformed extremities.